About Dr. Laurel Davis

 Laurel loves running, hiking, camping, flower gardening, ponds, reading, witnessing her daughter’s wisdom and sun, in any form.

-Laurel shares her home with her partner, her daughter, three cats (Bee, Orange Man and Brown Man) and Grace Almighty, a Lhasa Apso.
+Laurel shares her home with three cats (Bee, Orange Man and Brown Man) and Grace Almighty, a Lhasa Apso.

 When asked what she loves about her work, Dr. Laurel tells this story: